-- Partnership with a local elementary school (launching in fall 2014) to help improve learning outcomes for low-income children of color
+- School Partnership Project (launched in fall 2014), a partnership with Hoover Elementary School in West Oakland to help improve learning outcomes for low-income children of color

-- Sponsorship of the first Spanish-speaking LGBT congregation in the Bay Area, Ministerio Latino
+- Ministerio Latino, the first Spanish-speaking LGBT congregation in the Bay Area

 We would expect a seminarian to be actively engaged in at least one of these justice ministries.
 In addition, the seminarian would:

 - Help plan weekly worship

 - Help lead at least one spiritual formation activity for adults - Bible study, Lenten prayer group, book group, etc.